Apple iPhone 6 Review

 The iPhone 6 is, in short, amazing.
 Sure, there are still bugs in iOS 8 that need to be worked out.
 Despite making a valiant effort, the phone's 1810 mAh battery can't quite compete with the 3000+ mAh beasts you'll find in other flagships.
 And we really wish we could plug a microSD card in for extra storage space.

 But those hang-ups haven't stopped us from loving this phone.
 It's unbelievably thin.
 Its screen is stunning.
 And Apple's A8 chip screams through benchmarks and makes easy work of the latest games on the App Store.
-Sure, it might not be perfect for everyone, but chances are good it's the best phone for you, which is why it's earned our Top Ten Reviews Gold Award.
+Sure, it might not be perfect for everyone, but it's still a spectacular phone.

 Apple is the standard by which every other smartphone manufacturer is measured; it's tough to compete with the design team in Cupertino.
 The iPhone 6's rounded frame is elegant, its buttons are nice and clicky without needing too much force to depress, and the glass on its front feels – if you'll pardon the term – luscious.
 Some owners might not like the white, gel-like plastic bands that rim the top and bottom of the phone's rear cover (put there to help the antenna communicate with cell towers), but they're no eyesore.